 We tell cities that we can guarantee they already have 3 of the critical success factors for urban agriculture, and the other 2 are theirs for the asking.

 What cities have is land, though they often find this hard to believe.
-But once they adopt SPIN’s sub-acre mindset, they start to see lots of possibilities.
-Cities also have a variety of easily accessible markets and financing sources for the micro level financing that is all sub-acre farming operations need.
+But once they adopt SPIN’s small plot mindset, they start to see lots of possibilities.
+Cities also have a variety of easily accessible markets and financing sources for the micro level financing that is all backyard scale farmers need.

 Entrepreneurial farmers are theirs for the asking, as more and more first generation farmers are eager to recast farming as a small business inside cities.
 Some of these aspiring farmers are native born city dwellers that can be cultivated with the proper training, while others can be attracted from outside cities’ borders.
 The other thing that is theirs for the asking is appropriately scaled farming systems, and SPIN provides one model.